bandprotocol/bandchain-docs-archived/docs/custom-script/data-source/example.md

 However, as mentioned above, the data source can take any number of arguments.
 The example below, also written in Python, gives an example of such a script that requires two arguments.

-This data source queries the given network rpc endpoint for the total supply of a given token address.
+This data source queries the given network's RPC endpoint for the total supply of a given token address.

 ```python
 #!/usr/bin/env python3